Known4225/imageLabel/README.md

 where the `centerX`, `centerY`, `width`, `height` range from 0 to 1.

+# lbl files

+The imageLabel program supports a custom file type called an `lbl` file.
+This offers a compact way to save the labels of a dataset in a single file as well as saving the names of the labels.
+You can save an `lbl` file using `File -> Save lbl`.
+You can also load an `lbl` file using `File -> Import lbl`.
+This has the same effect as exporting and importing a label folder.

 # Ensure the following about your dataset

 - All image are 640x640 (will change)